 Below are some of the primary areas associated with this critical industry

 With a seat on the Dairy Subcommittee, I am working to uphold Wisconsin’s longstanding position as America’s Dairyland.
 The industry generates $26 billion in economic activity in Wisconsin annually.
-I have also joined the Congressional Dairy Farmer Caucus to collaborate with like-minded members from other dairy states.
+I am also a member of the Congressional Dairy Farmer Caucus, which allows like-minded members from dairy states to collaborate on numerous issues.

 Wisconsin is also known for its bountiful natural resources, including the 1.5 million acre Chequamegon-Nicolet National Forest in the Northwoods.
-With my serving on the Forestry Subcommittee, I am working with my colleagues to develop smart land management practices that promote multiple uses of our forestlands for timber harvesting, recreation, and clean air and water.
+With my position on the Forestry Subcommittee, I am working with my colleagues to develop responsible land management practices that promote multiple uses of our forestlands for timber harvesting, recreation, and clean air and water.

 Wisconsin’s timber industry is a significant engine of economic activity, providing raw material to paper manufacturers throughout the 8th District.
-Last year, I invited a representative from our own timber sector to speak before the Agriculture Committee and I subsequently co-hosted a forestry policy conference in Northern Wisconsin to hear more from all stakeholders about this critically important issue.
+During my first term, I invited two representatives from our own forestry sector to speak before the Agriculture Committee and I also co-hosted a forestry policy conference in Northern Wisconsin to hear more from all stakeholders about this critically important issue.

 I am working to advance legislation to revitalize timber harvesting in Wisconsin and have pressed the U.S. Forest Service to increase harvesting levels to spur job growth in our region.
 I successfully included provisions in last year’s Farm Bill to devote additional staff to active forest management, and I will pursue final enactment of the language this year.
 I will also continue to push for passage of the Silviculture Regulatory Consistency Act, which I cosponsored to preserve the regulation of forest roads at the state level.